 Employers also know how many different types of courses there are and if they have multiple candidates, most will choose the one with a TEFL/TESOL certificate that they recognize.
-Two of the most recognized globally are the Cambridge CELTA (which is a TEFL certificate) and the Trinity TESOL certificates.
-The reason both these certificates are recognized worldwide is that the Cambridge Assessment English for the CELTA and Trinity TESOL are leaders in the teacher training industry.
+Two of the most recognized globally are the Cambridge CELTA (which is a TEFL certificate) and the SIT TESOL certificates.
+The reason both these certificates are recognized worldwide is that the Cambridge Assessment English for the CELTA and SIT TESOL are leaders in the teacher training industry.

 Schools also feel they can trust these two courses because they both have a significant practical component – students will teach 6 hours of real lessons and get feedback and support on each.
-Online-only courses have no teaching component, and practice makes perfect.
+Many courses have no teaching component, and practice makes perfect.

-The Cambridge CELTA and Trinity TESOL are the most respected and recognized TEFL (or TESOL) certificates around the world because employers and schools know that these graduates took a course that is, by design, high quality and externally moderated.
+The Cambridge CELTA and SIT TESOL are the most respected and recognized TEFL (or TESOL) certificates around the world because employers and schools know that these graduates took a course that is, by design, high quality and externally moderated.